Brazil–Singapore relations: History

 Relations between Brazil and Singapore may be traced to 1889, when flowers of Cattleya loddigesii from Buenos Aires, Pernambuco were exhibited in Singapore.
 In 1935, a provisional Consular Agent of Brazil, Samuel Eric Travis, was appointed; he was recognised as an Honorary Consul in 1949.
 In 1949, a Portuguese sloop heading to Macau celebrated the 449th anniversary of the first European landing in Brazil.
 Two years later, the Brazilian government considered opening a cargo ship route to Singapore.
 That year, five Brazilians who had fled the People's Republic of China returned to Brazil via Singapore.
 The Brazilian four-masted training ship Almirante Saldanha was the first Brazilian naval training vessel to visit Singapore in 1952, during its circumnavigation voyage around the world.

 On 14 October 1965, Brazil became the first Latin American country to recognise Singapore's independence.
-In 1967, Brazil and Singapore established diplomatic relations.
+On 2 November 1967, Brazil and Singapore established diplomatic relations.
 At first, the Brazilian ambassador to Thailand served simultaneously as ambassador to Singapore, until a Brazilian embassy in Singapore was established in 1979.
 Singapore's embassy in Brazil was opened in 2013 by Singapore Minister for Foreign Affairs, K. Shanmugam; this was Singapore's first embassy and only overseas mission in Latin America.
 The next year, Brazilian President Dilma Rousseff made a technical stop in Singapore while on her way to the G20 summit in Brisbane, Australia, becoming the first Brazilian president to visit Singapore.